chriskhanhtran/chriskhanhtran.github.io/_resources/tools.md

 ## 3. VSCode
 ![](https://github.com/chriskhanhtran/chriskhanhtran.github.io/blob/master/assets/images/blogs/vscode-workspace.gif?raw=true)
 *My favorite VSCode setup for machine learning projects 🤗.
 First, I use `RemoteSSH` extension to SSH to a virtual machine.
 It makes interacting with files on cloud as smooth as working locally.
-Then I use `Byobu` to open multiple terminal windows: `htop` (monitor CPUs), `watch -n1 nvidia-smi` (monitor GPUs), `jupyter lab`, `tensorboard dev upload --logdir .` (upload logs to *tensorboard.dev*).
-I can press `F2` to create a new window and press `F4` to switch between windows.
+Then I use `Byobu` to open multiple terminal windows: `htop` (monitor CPUs), `watch -n1 nvidia-smi` (monitor GPUs), `jupyter lab`, `tensorboard dev upload --logdir .` (upload logs to [TensorBoard.dev](https://tensorboard.dev/)) etc. I can press `F2` to create a new window and press `F4` to switch between windows.
 It is extremely convenient ⚡.*

 - My favorite theme: Dracula 🧛‍♂️
 - Extensions: